punk-domains/punk-contracts/contracts/factories/README.md

 Each factory contains a TLD template that needs to follow standard TLD methods (see `IBasePunkTLD` interface), but it can implement them in a different way or add new methods.

-The first factory to launch was the `og` factory, followed by the `flexi` factory a couple of months later.
+The first factory to launch was the `standard` factory, followed by the `flexi` factory a couple of months later.

 In order to easily resolve domains without being aware of all existing factories, use the unified resolver called `PunkResolver`.